Kate Yingst, LSW, MSW

 Hi there and welcome to Mind Trek Counseling!
 My name is Florence “Kate” Yingst and you can call me Kate!

-Currently, I am taking Children, Teenagers, and Young Adults (18 to early 20s) who are struggling with depression, anxiety, school issues, ADHD, behavioral concerns, bullying, self-esteem, trauma, social issues, experimenting with drugs or alcohol, relationships, career stressors, and adjustment to change.
+Currently, I am taking Children, Teenagers, and Young Adults (18 to 30s) who are struggling with depression, anxiety, school issues, ADHD, behavioral concerns, bullying, self-esteem, trauma, social issues, experimenting with drugs or alcohol, relationships, career stressors, and adjustment to change.
 I work well with LGBTQ+ populations, young girls and women, and teenage boys who are interested in making a change, looking for accountability, and helping achieve their goals.

 I graduated from the University of Cincinnati with a Bachelor of Social Work (BSW) and from Northern Kentucky University with a Master of Social Work (MSW) I have a variety of training including Dialectical Behavior Therapy (DBT), The Seven Challenges Drug and Alcohol Counseling Program Model for Adolescents, Teaching Family Model, Family Therapy, Psychoeducation, Mindfulness, Music Therapy, Art Therapy, Case Management, Mental Health Group Therapy and Cognitive Behavior Therapy (CBT).